nixworks/public/news/2011/06/20/README.md

 ##### Short Strand
 ### [Masked men in camouflage gear attack homes in the mainly nationalist Short Strand area of East Belfast, with pipe bombs and Molotov cocktails being thrown. ](/news/2011/06/20/masked-men-in-camouflage-gear-attack-homes-in-the-mainly-nationalist-short-strand-area-of-east-belfast-with-pipe-bombs-and-molotov-cocktail.md)
-_Context: pipe bomb, Belfast, Short Strand, firebomb_
+_Context: firebomb, Belfast, Short Strand, pipe bomb_

 ##### General
 ### [General Walter L. Sharp, the Commander of United States Forces Korea, warns that North Korea is likely to launch more attacks but states that US and South Korean forces are prepared. ](/news/2011/06/20/general-walter-l-sharp-the-commander-of-united-states-forces-korea-warns-that-north-korea-is-likely-to-launch-more-attacks-but-states-tha.md)
-_Context: Walter L. Sharp, United States Forces Korea, North Korea, General, South Korea_
+_Context: Walter L. Sharp, General, North Korea, United States Forces Korea, South Korea_

 ##### Nepal
 ### [Nepal experiences its first lesbian wedding ceremony as a lawyer and a college professor tie the knot. ](/news/2011/06/20/nepal-experiences-its-first-lesbian-wedding-ceremony-as-a-lawyer-and-a-college-professor-tie-the-knot.md)